Inverness and Ross-shire Railway: Inverness and Ross-shire Railway authorised

-So it was that the Inverness and Ross-shire Railway Bill was unopposed in Parliament, and was given royal assent on 3 July 1860, for a line from Inverness to Invergordon, a distance of 31 mi.
+So it was that the Inverness and Ross-shire Railway Bill was unopposed in Parliament, and the Inverness and Ross-shire Railway Act 1860 (23 & 24 Vict. c. cxxxi) was given royal assent on 3 July 1860, for a line from Inverness to Invergordon, a distance of 31 mi.
 This included a crossing of the Caledonian Canal by swing bridge, considered by Ross to be a novelty at the time, and river crossings of the Beauly, Conon, Sgitheach, Allt Graad, and Alness Rivers.
 Authorised share capital was £215,000.